angusrush/arduino_chessboard/README.md

 ## Whose turn is it?!

 Smart Chessboard is a smart chessboard.
+The hardware consists of a grid of reed switches read by an arduino.
+The arduino sends these signals to the computer over a serial connection, and they are interpreted by python.

 ## License